I’m currently employed onshore full-time in Queensland

 - commit to living and working in Queensland for 2 years for the 190 visa and 3 years for the 491 from visa grant.

-Step 1: Review your eligibility criteria, visa conditions and document checklist on the DIBP website and the BSMQ website.
-Ensure you meet both DIBP criteria and BSMQ criteria, and have all your documentation (including proof of registration if required for your particular occupation) ready before you apply.
+Step 1: Review your eligibility criteria, visa conditions and document checklist on the HA website and the BSMQ website.
+Ensure you meet both the HA criteria and BSMQ criteria, and have all your documentation (including proof of registration if required for your particular occupation) ready before you apply.

 Step 2: For Queensland State nomination, submit an EOI with SkillSelect.
 Please ensure all information, such as work experience, is included in your EOI.
 Preference will be given to applicants who select “Queensland” as their nominating state of choice over applicants who select ‘ANY’ state.

-Step 3: BSMQ assesses all EOIs that meet DIBP and BSMQ criteria.
+Step 3: BSMQ assesses all EOIs that meet the HA and BSMQ criteria.
 If you are successful, will receive an email invitation to lodge an application and be requested to provide the BSMQ required documents.
 Documents are to be uploaded electronically, through the Document Portal link provided in your invitation email.
 We no longer accept attachments sent to us by email.
 You can only upload one document per file.
 If you have multiple documents, please merge and save as one file.

 Step 4: When you have received your invitation: